soal/vue-mapbox/README.md

 # vue-mapbox [WIP]
 Vuejs 2 components for interacting with mapbox-gj-js
-## Project on initial state and not suitabal for any purpose for now.
+## Project on initial state and not suitable for any purpose for now.

 # Installation